 The Network supported members interested in understanding patient and public thinking on organ on a chip technology - helping to ensure that technology development and application responds to the needs and concerns patients and the wider society.

 If you are actively involving patients in your work on organ-on-a-chip technology - you can also share information with other Network members of the patient involvement special interest group forum page.

 Patient involvement special interest group

-Network member, Blerina Ahmetaj-Shala from Imperial College London has set up a special interest group on organ-on-a-chip patient involvement.
+Network member, Blerina Ahmetaj-Shala from Imperial College London set up a special interest group on organ-on-a-chip patient involvement.